MicrosoftDocs/learn/learn-pr/quantum/solve-graph-coloring-problems-grovers-search/includes/3-quantum-oracles.md

 >
 > When we use an algorithm described in terms of quantum oracles to solve a specific problem, we need to implement the quantum oracle for this problem.
 In the case of Grover's algorithm, the oracle computes the value of the function $f(x)$ that we're trying to invert.

-There are two most common ways to encode the effects of computing a function for a superposition state.
+There are two common ways to encode the effects of computing a function for a superposition state - using a *phase oracle*, or using a *marking oracle*.

 Let's say that we want to implement a quantum operator $U$ that computes a function $f(x)$, which takes a single bit as an input and produces a single bit as an output.
 We start with a superposition state $a_0 |0\rangle + a_1 |1\rangle$.